Bruce Arians: Arizona Cardinals (2013–2017)

-After the 2017 season, where he led the Cardinals to an 8–8 record, Arians announced his retirement from coaching after five seasons with the Cardinals, despite having a year left in his contract.
-Arians' final game with the Cardinals was on New Year's Eve of 2017, a 26–24 win over the Seattle Seahawks.
-That same day, he recorded his 50th and final win with the Cardinals and surpassed Ken Whisenhunt as the franchise's winningest head coach.
-Arians finished his tenure in Arizona with a 50-32-1 record.
+During the 2017 season, Arians led the Cardinals to an 8–8 record, again missing the playoffs.
+During the season finale on New Year's Eve, in what would be Arians' final game with the Cardinals, a 26–24 away victory over the Seattle Seahawks marked his 50th and final win with the team and saw him surpass Ken Whisenhunt as the franchise's winningest head coach.
+Arians finished his tenure in Arizona with a 49–30–1 record and a pair of playoff appearances, where he had a 1–2 record.